Managing the Chronic COPD and Acute Pneumonia Patient

 Call: 800-422-0711 and we'll find the best value for you.

-InsideSpacious Interior (1R) Two twin beds that convert to Royal King.
+InsideSpacious Interior (1R) All staterooms and suites come complete with private bathroom, vanity area, hair-dryer, closed-circuit TV, radio and phone.
+Two twin beds that convert to Royal King.
 Sofa converts to double, two Pullman beds, private bathroom and sitting area.
 Stateroom: 260 sq. ft.

 InsideCentral Park View Interior (1S) Two twin beds that convert to Royal King, boardwalk view, sitting area, and a private bathroom.
 Stateroom: 191 sq. ft.